intel/bigfeat/README.md

-# **Feature Engineering Framework**
+# **Big-Feat: Feature Engineering Framework**

 <div align="justify">
-This repository contains a feature engineering framework that closely captures the scale, data types, and query workloads of feature engineering pipelines at various large-scale companies.<br />
+This repository contains Big-feat, a feature engineering framework that closely captures the scale, data types, and query workloads of feature engineering pipelines at various large-scale companies.<br />
 <br />
 We narrow the scope to the e-Commerce scenario in TPC-DS and introduce User Browser History so that our data